Hilmarr/Locality-Sensitive-Hashing/Readme.md

 Most of the actual interesting stuff has been moved or copied to the "SUMMARY" folder.

-In the summary folder there are:
+In the SUMMARY folder there are:

 * Some programs for creating orthogonal hyperplanes with elements that sum to zero, sometimes made to fit some input points.